 435 S. Main Street,

-No one has favorited this theater yet
+1 person favorited this theater

 This house opened in February, 1914, as the Idle Hour Theatre.
-Originally seating 400, it was remodeled and expanded to 500 seats in 1936, with an Art Deco facade designed by Dearborn architects Bennett & Straight.
+Originally seating 400, it was remodeled and expanded to 500 seats in 1936, with an Art Deco façade designed by Dearborn architects Bennett & Straight.
 At this time it was renamed the Avon Theatre.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.